 Shortly after you pass the Hilton Palacio del Rio on your right, take a right on Villita Street.
 Established in the early 1800s, La Villita was one of San Antonio’s first neighborhoods.
-Today, the 300-year-old architecture in this historic district on the south bank of the San Antonio River is accented by art galleries and quaint restaurants.
+Today, the 300-year-old architecture in this historic district with cobbled streets on the south bank of the San Antonio River is accented by art galleries and quaint restaurants.
 Browse the paintings, sculptures, jewelry, and other works from local and regional artists, or rest your feet while noshing on an appetizer or sipping a sexy coffee.

 5. Tower Life Building (AKA Smith-Young Tower)